 This is because many leveraged ETFs are not structured like ordinary ETFs.
 Keep reading to learn why.

 The Difference Between Leveraged and Regular ETFs

-Here's how it works: An ordinary ETF is just that - an exchange traded fund.
-It's a pooled mutual fund that owns an underlying basket of securities or other assets, most often common stocks.
-That basket trades under its own ticker symbol throughout the ordinary trading day the same way shares of Johnson & Johnson or Coca-Cola do.
-From time to time, the net asset value (the value of the underlying securities) may deviate from the market price but, on the whole, the performance should equal the underlying performance over long periods of time minus the expense ratio.
-Simple enough.
+An ordinary ETF is a pooled mutual fund that owns an underlying basket of securities or other assets, most often common stocks.
+That basket trades under its own ticker symbol throughout the ordinary trading day, the same way shares of a company like Facebook or Amazon do.

-With a leveraged ETF, on top of the (usually modest) asset management fees, frictional expenses such as trading costs, and custody fees, you have the interest expense of the debt used to achieve the actual leverage (or, if it is a mechanism other than debt, the cost of whatever that happens to be; e.g., derivatives might be employed, instead).
+With a leveraged ETF, on top of the asset management fees, frictional expenses such as trading costs, and custody fees, you have the interest expense of the debt used to achieve the actual leverage.
+That means that every moment of every day, interest expense or its effective equivalent is reducing the value of the portfolio.

 Let's take a look at one such ETF, the ProShares UltraPro QQQ (Nasdaq: TQQQ), which leverages the Nasdaq-100 3-to-1.
 If the Nasdaq-100 moves by 1%, TQQQ moves by 3%.